open-quantum-safe/liboqs/README.md

 liboqs is licensed under the MIT License; see [LICENSE.txt](https://github.com/open-quantum-safe/liboqs/blob/ds-nist-branch/LICENSE.txt) for details.

 liboqs includes some third party libraries or modules that may be licensed differently.
-All third-party code is contained in directories labelled `upstream`, and each such directory contains a license file indicating the license that applies to code in that directory.
+All third-party code is contained in directories labelled `upstream`, and each such upstream directory contains a license file indicating the license that applies to code in that directory.

 Contributors
 ------------